mwonng/grapqhql-earthquake/docs/query-api.md

 ## Assistant Query
-its raw API from earthquake.usgs.gov, if you want to handle all detail from raw data, you can use this GraphQL query to get more detail.
+its raw API from earthquake.usgs.gov which match the structure, if you want to handle all detail from raw data, you can use this GraphQL query if you want to get more detail.

 ```graphql
 {